rtuin/mcp-mermaid-validator/README.md

 ### validateMermaid Tool

-**Purpose**: Validates a Mermaid diagram and returns the rendered SVG if valid
+**Purpose**: Validates a Mermaid diagram and returns the rendered PNG if valid

 **Parameters**:
 - `diagram` (string): The Mermaid diagram syntax to validate